 The part-time program foundation field placement and concurrent Field Seminar begins in the fourth semester.
-Students begin foundation placements after a 20-hour classroom Interventions Lab during the first four weeks of the fall semester.
-Interventions Lab is designed to prepare students for the field placement experience.
-Once Lab ends, SW 555, Field Seminar begins.
-Field Seminar meets 15 times over the course of two semesters, and must be taken concurrently with SW 550 and 551.
+Students begin foundation placements the 5th week of the semester.

+Field Seminar (SW 555) meets 15 times over the course of two semesters, and must be taken concurrently with SW 550 and 551.
 Field Seminar is designed to allow students a professional forum where they will have opportunities to share the integration of their coursework and fieldwork using reflection tools and case-based scenarios.
 Both the Field Education course and Field Seminar must be completed successfully in order to receive credit.